GMF-Projects/CS-111/README.md

-Code is saved by major modification following this structure:
+Code is saved following this structure:

 - Test1 --> fist test
 - Test1.2 --> mod of Test1